Noibu blog

 • Detect issues automatically, even ones no one reports

-• See which bugs impact conversion and revenue
+• See which issues impact conversion and revenue — and by how much

-• Fix problems faster with AI-generated insights and line-by-line diagnostics
+• Act faster with AI-generated insights and line-by-line diagnostics

 • Use live dashboards to track performance and team output post-release

-“We don’t just want to fix bugs.
+“We don’t just want to resolve issues.
 We want to fix the ones that are costing us the most.”

 — Jean-Philippe Blerot, Head of Digital, AI & Ecommerce at Carrefour Belgium